Seeds of Yesterday: Plot

-The story begins fifteen years after the events in If There Be Thorns.
-Cathy and Chris arrive at the home of their son, Bart, which is oddly an exact replica of Foxworth Hall (which burned down in Petals on the Wind) to celebrate Bart's twenty-fifth birthday.
-They meet a man named Joel, who is their uncle, Corrine's brother, who was long thought killed in an avalanche.
+Fifteen years after the events of If There Be Thorns, Cathy and Chris arrive at the home of their son, Bart, which is oddly an exact replica of Foxworth Hall.
+While celebrating Bart's twenty-fifth birthday, they meet a man named Joel; he is their uncle, Corrine's brother, who was long thought killed in an avalanche.
 Joel explains that he was taken to a monastery to recover.
 He contacted Bart after learning of Corrine's death and now works as the head butler at Bart's request.
 Joel gives Bart bad information about God and punishment.
-Bart looks at Joel as a father figure; a fact that troubles Cathy greatly.
-Bart is still bitter towards his mother and father for their incestuous relationship, so their stay is not pleasant.
-He has grown into a handsome young man, but is extremely jealous, power hungry and bitter that Chris is the guardian of his money until his thirty-fifth birthday.
+Bart looks at Joel as a father figure, a fact that troubles Cathy.
+Bart is still bitter towards his parents for their incestuous relationship, so their stay is not pleasant.
+He has grown into a handsome young man, but is extremely jealous, power-hungry and resentful that Chris is the guardian of his money until his thirty-fifth birthday.

 Bart's brother Jory visits and eventually moves in with his wife.
 Jory, who is almost thirty, has been married to Melodie, his childhood sweetheart and ballet partner, for nine years.
 Soon after their arrival, they announce that Melodie is pregnant.
-Bart is jealous of Jory and shows an unhealthy interest in Melodie.
-Bart and Jory's sister Cindy, who is now sixteen, arrives and it becomes clear that Bart does not like her either.
-Cathy tries to make the best out of the situation, but any happiness ends when Jory is in an accident, leaving him paralyzed from the waist down and unable to dance.
+Bart is jealous of Jory and shows an unhealthy interest in his wife.
+Their sister Cindy, who is now sixteen, also arrives.
+Cathy tries to make the best out of the situation, but any happiness ends when Jory is left paraplegic in an accident.
 Melodie does not deal well with Jory's disability and withdraws from him.
-Cathy tries to help Melodie reconnect with Jory, but discovers later that Melodie has turned to Bart for comfort and passion – the two have been having an affair.
-Cathy is enraged, but when she confronts Bart he says he loves Melodie, and Cathy is unsure what to do.
+Cathy tries to help Melodie reconnect with Jory but discovers later that she has turned to Bart for comfort and passion – the two have been having an affair.

+When Cathy confronts Bart, he says he loves Melodie; Cathy is left unsure what to do.
 Bart believes Melodie loves him too, but soon realizes it is an empty relationship and he is just a replacement for Jory.
 Jory finds out about the affair, and although hurt, tries to reconcile with Melodie, but she rejects him.
-Melodie goes into labor on Christmas Day, and gives birth to twins, Darren and Deirdre, who Cathy says resemble her deceased twin brother and sister.
-Melodie has little interest in the babies, and Cathy cares for them, hoping Melodie has postpartum "blues" and will come around.
-But Melodie, not wanting to deal with two children and a disabled husband, abandons Jory and the children and moves to New York.
+Melodie goes into labor on Christmas Day and gives birth to twins, Darren and Deirdre, who Cathy says resemble her deceased twin brother and sister.
+Melodie has little interest in the babies and Cathy cares for them, hoping Melodie has postpartum "blues" and will come around.
+Melodie, not wanting to deal with two children and a disabled husband, abandons Jory and the children and moves to New York City.